 Of course, that doesn’t mean that you’ll be perfect all the time.
 Mistakes can happen, which will frustrate shoppers who enter your store.
 But customers will also cut you slack if they see you are making an effort to help them.
 The problem comes in when they can see that you don’t take them seriously.
 If that’s the case, you can expect to bear the brunt of their dissatisfaction.

 For one, they won’t come back to shop your store, which means you’ll have no repeat customers.
 The fact that it costs you more to attract a new customer than it does to keep an existing customer happy should have you worried.

 Something else to worry about is the knock-on effect of a customer not returning.
 It’s not only about lost revenue.
 Instead, it has to do with what that one unhappy customer can do to your business's bottom line.
 It’s known as the compound effect.
 They’ll spread the word about their bad experience, and before you know it, that one unhappy customer turns into three, four or ten.

 That said, they won’t only complain to their friends and family.
 They’ll take it to the next level.
 For example, a customer may be unhappy because your store failed to deliver on promotional expectations.
 A promotion was poorly communicated, and there were next to no staff to assist the customer in clarifying how the promotion worked.
 As a result, that customer might take it directly to your Head Office.
 It’s been known to happen.
 And your Head Office places you under close surveillance.

 If that isn’t the first time that there has been a complaint about your store, you’ll quickly find more customers drop you in favour of your competition.
 Since there are so many options available to your customers, they’ll soon find a store that can cater to their expectations.

-How can your store meet and exceed the expectations of your customers?
+How can your store exceed the expectations of your customers?